The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 One of Lanieri's big strengths for me.

-The site has a rather intuitive user experience (as intuitive as it can be for ordering measurements online), and the video tutorial for taking measurements - step by step - makes the task much easier.
+The site has a fairly intuitive user experience (as intuitive as it can be for ordering a measurement online), and the step-by-step video tutorial for taking a measurement makes it much easier.

-The algorithm analyzing your measurements is also effective: try to enter measurements that are too far from what is statistically possible according to your other measurements, it will warn you that there is probably an error.
+The algorithm analyzing your measurements is also efficient: try to enter measurements too far from what is statistically possible according to your other measurements, it will warn you that there is probably an error.

 I also appreciate the highlighting of materials and their suppliers.
-This allows you to get a better idea of what you're paying, the different price ranges, the quality of fabrics you can expect (if you know the suppliers)...
+It allows you to get a better idea of what you are paying for, the different price ranges, the quality of fabrics you can expect (if you know the suppliers)...

 The welcome at the showroom (in Paris) by Riccardo is also excellent.